rokkc/Programming/README.md

 # USACO
-USACO implementations for various algorithms and data structures
+Implementations for various algorithms and data structures